Auto.gov: Learning-based Governance for Decentralized Finance (DeFi): Results

-We proceed by evaluating the convergence speed of our governance agent's training and the quality of the final decisions made by the trained agent. \autoref{fig:training} illustrates the changes in epsilon, losses, and scores (i.e., the cumulative rewards) as the number of training episodes increases.
-Since the score can fluctuate rapidly during the training process and various random factors can contribute to these fluctuations, we employ the Tanh estimator to normalize the scores~\cite{akilli2020effect}.
-Based on our experimental results, we have determined that the governance agent can be effectively trained with only 750 training episodes, each consisting of 450 actions.
-The losses may momentarily increase in the middle of the training, but they quickly decrease as the training progresses.
-Additionally, when combined with the information in \autoref{fig:delay}, the agent can rapidly adapt to a specific \ac{defi} environment and make robust, profitable decisions within 20 minutes, using only the computing resources of a personal laptop.
-Overall, our findings suggest that our approach can effectively train a governance agent capable of making profitable and robust decisions in various DeFi environments in a timely and efficient manner.
+Additionally, when combined with the delay information in \autoref{fig:delay}, the agent can rapidly adapt to a specific \ac{defi} environment and make robust, profitable decisions within several hours, using only the computing resources of a personal laptop.
+Overall, our findings suggest that our approach can effectively train a governance agent capable of making profitable and robust decisions in various \ac{defi} environments in a timely and efficient manner.